zhanghongce/VMCAI-2020-AE/README.md

 Experiment Environment
 ------------------------------------------------------
-The experiments were originally conducted on Ubuntu 18.04 on Dell XPS 9570 with i5-8300H CPU, 32GB memory and 1TB PCIe SSD.
+The experiments were originally conducted on Ubuntu 18.04 on Dell XPS 9570 laptop with i5-8300H CPU (4-core 8-thread, up to 4.0GHz), 32GB memory and 1TB PCIe SSD.
 When running in the artifact evalution virtual machine, the outcome could differ in the following ways:

-  1. As the virtual machine is equipped with a smaller RAM size (8GB), some experiments, which are for comparison purpose, may hit memory limit first and terminate due to out-of-memory rather than time-out.
+  1. As the virtual machine is equipped with a smaller RAM size (8GB), some experiments, which are for comparison purpose, may hit memory limit first and terminate due to out-of-memory instead of time-out.

-  2. For faster evaluation, we set a smaller time-out limit (2 hours per run) We originally use 10 hours.
+  2. For faster evaluation, we set a smaller time-out limit (2 hours in maximum per run) We originally use 10 hours as the time-limit.

-  3. We shipped our artifact with a pre-compiled version of Z3 (release version 4.8.5), which seems to differ from the latest Github version (Hash: 224cc8f) in the invariants it generates.
-This causes the numbers of CEGAR iteration for method `PdrChc` differs from those reported in the paper.
+  3. We shipped our artifact with a release version of Z3 (version 4.8.5), which seems to differ from the latest Github version (Hash: 224cc8f) in the invariants it generates.
+This causes the numbers of CEGAR iteration for method `PdrChc` slightly differs from those reported in the paper.

-  4. Due to license issue, the instruction-level functional equivalence checking part of Gaussin-blur accelerator that uses Cadence JasperGold could not be packaged into this artifact.
+  4. Due to license issue, the instruction-level functional equivalence checking part of Gaussin-blur accelerator that uses Cadence JasperGold could not be packed into this artifact.
      Instead, we save the invariant synthesis problems in each CEGAR iteration and only reproduce the invariant synthesis results for Gaussin-blur accelerator.

-The above changes shall not affact the overall claim that Grain with its SyGuS-based method complements existing PDR-based and SyGuS-based method for environment invariant synthesis problem in modular hardware verification.
+The above changes shall not affact the overall results that Grain with its SyGuS-based method complements existing PDR-based and SyGuS-based method for environment invariant synthesis problem in modular hardware verification.